dgpv/ABL_contract_TLAplus_spec/README.md

 Can be found in `ABL-spec-prose.pdf` file in this repository.

-Describes the contract in English language
+Describes the contract in English language.

+The source in Restructured text is in `ABL-spec-prose.rst`

 ## TLA+ Specification